Our strengths:

 Unless after opening, the soya sauce is put in the fridge, microbes from the air will contaminate the sauce which has been opened and cause post contamination spoilage if there is no permitted level of preservative to check and inhibit the growth of spoilage microorganisms.

 This is a natural reaction through oxidation and that explains why the top of the tauceong is always darker that the rest.
-We can also see a similar reaction with apples/potatoes that have been sliced open and exposed to air.
+We can also see a similar reaction with apples/ potatoes that have been sliced open and exposed to air.

 These white flecks or spots are crystals of amino-acids (from soya-bean protein).
-The taucheong is not spoiled,it is still good.
+The taucheong is not spoiled, it is still good.

 The common factors consumers look for in the thick soya - sauce are thickness, colour and bitterness.
 Colour and bitterness depend on the type of raw materials used.
-Tapoica gives a darker brown and it will be slightly more bitter taste than using molassess as raw materials .
+Tapioca gives a darker brown and it will be slightly more bitter taste than using molasses as raw materials .
 But the most important factor to look for in thick soya sauce is its protein content.
 The Malaysian Food Regulations 1985 stated the protein content in soya sauce in terms of T.N. (total nitrogen) must not be less than 0.6% w/v.

 Unlike soya sauce or soya bean sauce, HVP sauce is a chemical sauce made by breaking down the vegetable or plant protein with concentrated hydrochloric acid and the hydrochloric acid is then neutralized with an alkali.
-Hence, HVP SAUCE IS NOT FERMENTED SOYA BEAN SAUCE ( OR SOYA SAUCE )
+Hence, HVP SAUCE IS NOT FERMENTED SOYA BEAN SAUCE ( OR SOYA SAUCE ).

 Ref Regulation 340 Food Act 1983 & Food Regulation 1985.
 Soya sauce shall be prepared from the fermentation of the bean of the plant Glycine max and cereal or flour.